Home » All Recipes » Lemon Crinkle Cookies

 • In a large bowl, mix together the flour, salt and baking soda.
 Set aside.

 • Slowly add the dry ingredients to the stand mixer and mix until they are incorporated.
-Cover bowl with plastic food wrap and place in the fridge to set for 2 hours (the dough will be too sticky to handle without chilling it).
+Cover bowl with plastic food wrap and place in the fridge to set for 2 hours.

 • Preheat oven to 350F and line 2 baking sheets with parchment paper.